DanielvdSpoel/git-tutorial/README.md

 ### 1) Creating a GitHub account
 If you already have a GitHub account you can skip this step and just login to your existing account instead

-If you go to <INSERT LINK HERE> you can create a new account, you will need to provide GitHub with a few details, solve a small puzzle and enter a verification code you got by email from them.
+If you go to https://github.com/signup you can create a new account, you will need to provide GitHub with a few details, solve a small puzzle and enter a verification code you got by email from them.

 After that, when it’s asking you for more details, you can just scroll down and click “Skip personalization Then the dashboard will open with a fancy animation and you are set!
 You can either minimalize or close the browser window.